-First off- call 911 if your carbon monoxide alarm is going off and you are experiencing symptoms.
-Assuming everything is ok, continue reading….
+First off- evacuate and call 911 if your carbon monoxide alarm is going off and you are experiencing symptoms.
+Assuming everything is ok, continue reading.

-Did you know that many people have low-level carbon monoxide problems that never trigger their CO alarm?
+We recommend installing CO detectors to alert you to deadly levels of CO.
+However, not all carbon monoxide problems result in your detector alarming.
+Did you know that many people have low-level CO problems that never get discovered?
 UL rules prevent carbon monoxide detectors from alarming at levels below 70 ppm.
-But wait, the Environmental Protection Agency has identified a long term exposure to 9 ppm as being harmful to health.
+However, the Environmental Protection Agency has identified a long-term exposure to 9 ppm as being harmful to health.

 We also test carbon monoxide by logging concentrations over a day or two and looking at the trends in the resulting charts.
-We may find a spike in carbon monoxide related to a specific activity or piece of equipment.
+We may find a spike in CO that is related to a specific activity or piece of equipment.

 What does it cost?

 Call us at (312) 920-9393 for a customized quote.
 We’ll ask you a few quick questions about your property and provide you with a quote over the phone.
 We can target carbon monoxide or perform a comprehensive air quality test.